 It’s smart to design a rolling list, or "punch list-as-you-go," that adapts to the project as it unfolds.
 This model includes consistently checking work duties during the entire project.
 Each task should be assigned with a specific closeout schedule for every task.

-Conducting regular inspections, or “punch walks,” will support your goal of getting to a zero punch list faster.
+Conducting regular construction site inspections, or “punch walks,” will support your goal of getting to a zero punch list faster.
 One thing that crucially delays projects in the closeout stage is inferior construction quality.
 But a crucial aspect to remember is that quality should be built in, not an afterthought at the end of a project.
 When you have standards and quality checks along the way, you reduce the need for expensive rework and delays at the end of the project.

 Punch lists have long been relied on in the construction industry, yet they are starting to evolve to fit modern times.
 The days of paper punch lists are over–or at least they should be.
 Paper creates massive inefficiencies and leaves construction team’s open to more risk and errors.
-If your company wants to be at the top of your game, it’s time to embrace cloud technology for punch list management.
+If your company wants to be at the top of your game, it’s time to embrace cloud technology and punch list applications.

 To employ this strategy for your team, give each person the appropriate details he needs, including the due date for completion of each task.
 If required, liability can be included in the contract in case a particular party does not complete their end of the bargain.